 ODTC offers a complete training program divided into different levels.
 Your dog will learn to follow your commands even with the distractions of other dogs and people.
 Start with Puppy class or our Beginning Obedience class, depending on the age of your dog, and continue through Intermediate and Advanced (Off-Leash Control) classes.
 Many people even choose to continue their obedience training after the basics, and enter their dogs in Obedience Trials or prepare for Rally or Agility.
-Every dog loves to have a job, and it is fun besides!

 You don't need to be a member to take our classes, but only registered students, club member dogs, and service dogs are allowed into our training facility.
 We are located near Point Isabel Dog Park, close to the Albany/El Cerrito/Richmond border.

 5327 Jacuzzi Street